Medical Debt Strategies

 The program covers a wide range of health services.
 These typically include doctor visits, hospital stays, long-term care, preventive care like vaccines and screenings, mental health and substance use treatment, prescription drugs. as well as dental and vision care.

 Medical bills, especially hospital bills, may contain errors or charges for services that were not provided.
 Uninsured and out of network patients often are charged arbitrary, inflated amounts far in excess of the insurance reimbursement they would accept.
+However, most hospitals are willing to negotiate the amount you have to pay.

 Insurance Denials

-Insurance companies are notorious for unjustified denials of pre authorization requests and insurance claims even though the treatment or medication is recommended by your doctor
+Insurance companies are notorious for unjustified denials of pre authorization requests and insurance claims even though the treatment or medication is recommended by your doctor.

 Harassment by Debt Collectors